NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-07-best-property-portals-in-poland-ranked.md

 Team BigDoor24

-About Bigdoor24.pl – A new free service for Expats, matching users with property professionals who speak their language.
-We also offer pre-negotiated commission discounts and Mortgage Cashbacks.
+**About Bigdoor24.pl – A new free service for Expats, matching users with property professionals who speak their language.
+Polish Mortgage Cash-backs and commission discounts are also part of the package.**

- Independent of any Real Estate Agency our only loyalty is to you.
+**Independent of any Real Estate Agency our only loyalty is to you.**